 Recent portrayals of Daisy Duck are pretty obnoxious.
 She wants to steal the spotlight from Minnie, or takes unfair advantage of Minnie's friendship.
 In earlier cartoons, she had a temper just as bad as Donald's from time to time.
 Or she seems to push Donald a little too hard on minor faults such as his tendency to be The Unintelligible.
 Carl Barks considered Daisy to be a "Loose Woman" and a "Shrew" and wasn't too fond of her either.

-In fairness, most characters in the Donald/Scrooge comics are ducks, so pointing out that several villains are is a bit like pointing out that most real-life crooks are human.
+Scrooge McDuck is pretty much the resident Anti-Hero of the Disney crowd.
+Also, a fair number of the villains in the comics and in DuckTales are ducks, most notably Flintheart Glomgold and Magica de Spell.
+(In fairness, most characters in the Donald/Scrooge comics are ducks, so pointing out that several villains are is a bit like pointing out that most real-life crooks are human.)

 Launchpad McQuack would be heroic if he wasn't a bumbler.